Ontario Disability Tax Credit Versus ODSP and Their Benefits

 July 10, 2015 by dccinc

-When you’re unable to work because of a serious injury, illness or other condition, it’s difficult to find reasons to be optimistic.
+When you’re unable to work because of a serious injury, illness, or other condition, it’s difficult to find reasons to be optimistic.
 First, there is the actual condition itself.
 Then there are expenses for medical treatment and physical therapy.
-On top of that, your income is greatly reduced, or in some cases, eliminated altogether.
+On top of that, your income is greatly reduced, or in some cases, eliminated.
 Without question, you and your family may struggle to make ends meet.

-Fortunately, the Government of Canada has several programs to provide assistance to people just like you.
+Fortunately, the Government of Canada has several programs to assist people just like you.
 For residents of Ontario, the first relevant program is the Ontario Disability Tax Credit, a program that can potentially put thousands of dollars back into your pocket through tax deductions.
 Then, there is the Ontario Disability Support Program (ODSP), an assistance scheme providing cash benefits to the physically disabled.

 The Ontario Disability Support Program

-The ODSP is a social assistance program managed by the Ministry of Community and Social Services.
+The ODSP is a Canadian disability benefits program managed by the Ministry of Community and Social Services.
 If you suffer from a physical or mental disability, you may qualify for both income and employment support:

 • The Benefits of the Ontario Disability Tax Credit – If you’re out of work because of a condition that is both severe (inhibiting your ability to perform basic functions, or requiring frequent “life-sustaining therapy”) and prolonged (lasting or expected to last for 12 months or more) you may be eligible for the tax credit.

-You also need to demonstrate that you were a taxpayer prior to becoming injured.
+You also need to demonstrate that you were a taxpayer before becoming injured.
 The size of the Ontario Disability Tax Credit, which is a sum added to your annual tax return, is determined by three factors:

 • Appropriate Tax Rate Percentage – This is roughly the income tax rate paid by the average Canadian.
 Since 2012 it has been 15 percent.